HttpAnimation/StealthCart/README.md

 ]
 ```

-Ensure that you provide accurate and enticing information about your product to attract potential customers.
-Additionally, update the image URLs to point to the actual location of your product images.
+Ensure your product information is accurate and compelling.
+Update image URLs to point to your actual product images.

-Now you're ready to showcase your product on StealthCart!
+Now, unveil your product on StealthCart and captivate potential customers!